mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 configuring auto encryption on a MongoClient, it is constructed with a MongoClient (to a MongoDB cluster containing the key vault collection), KMS provider configuration, and keyVaultNamespace.
-It provides API for explicitly encrypting and decrypting values, and creating data keys.
-It does not provide API to query keys from the key vault collection, as this can be done directly on the MongoClient.
+It provides an API for explicitly encrypting and decrypting values, and creating data keys.
+It does not provide an API to query keys from the key vault collection, as this can be done directly on the MongoClient.

 See `Why do we have a separate top level type for ClientEncryption?`_ and `Why do we need to pass a client to create a ClientEncryption?`_.